View this page in our printable booklet (PDF) here:

 - Average North American snowpack extent is virtually unchanged in recent years compared to the late 1960s, when satellite measurements began.

-- After a short-term decline in the late 1980s, North American snowpack has been on an upward trend since the late 1980s.
+- Following a short-term decline in snowpack in the mid-1980s, average North American snowpack has increased.

 - There has been only a modest decline in Eurasian snowpack in recent years.

 NASA satellites have measured snow cover since 1966.1 The lines graphed in Figure 1 represent 12-month snow cover anomalies, which are a departure from a defined reference point.
 The blue dots represent North American snow cover

 totals.
 Note that they show almost no declining trend since 1966, and a rising trend since the late 1980s.2 Further, the Eurasian snow data appearing in Figure 1 illustrate there has been a modest decline in Eurasian snow since the 1960s, but that there has also been an increase in snow coverage since the late 1980s.

 On a seasonal basis, snowpack throughout the Northern Hemisphere has increased over the past several decades in the fall and winter, as shown in Figures 2 and 3.
 As these and other data reveal, the only long-term negative overall

 snow-cover trends occurring in recent decades have been limited to spring snow cover, primarily in Eurasia.